 Check out COMPOST, a magazine about the digital commons, telling stories about people building the web as a shared resource.
 COMPOST is published to the web and DWeb using the Distributed Press API.

-COMPOST magazine viewed over IPFS on the Brave Browser with Web Monetization extension.
+COMPOST magazine viewed over IPFS on the Brave Browser.

 Distributed Press is an open source publishing tool for the World Wide Web and DWeb.
-It automates publishing and hosting content to the WWW that it seeds to Hypercore and IPFS.
-We are currently adding new features to deliver verifiable content to decentralized social networks like Aether and Scuttlebutt.
+It automates publishing and hosting content to the WWW that it seeds to IPFS and Holepunch.
+We are currently adding new features to deliver verifiable content to other

 In addition to seeding content, the Distributed Press API also seeds other project data over DWeb protocols.
 For example, the current Monetization API integrates with Ethereum and Open Collective to provide real-time project funding information.
 In the future, these APIs will support content verification and social messaging across DWeb ecosystems.

 Distributed Press is currently alpha software.
 This is the list of current projects using the tool.